Last Updated on December 8, 2022 by Ellen Christian

 Posts may be sponsored.
 This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 Health Benefits of Tuna

-Chop the red bell pepper, yellow onion, rosemary and parsley.
+First, chop the red bell pepper, yellow onion, rosemary, and parsley.